smart-data-models/dataModel.OpenChannelManagement/OpenChannel/doc/spec_DE.md

         type: Property
     upstreamNode:
       anyOf:
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Identifier format of any NGSI entity
           maxLength: 256
           minLength: 1
           pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
           type: string
+          x-ngsi:
+            type: Property
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Identifier format of any NGSI entity
           format: uri
           type: string
-      description: 'A relationship indicating the ID of the upstream node (e.g., Junction, Regulation Structure), where the channel begins.'
           x-ngsi:
+            type: Property
+      description: 'A relationship indicating the ID of the upstream node (e.g., Junction, Regulation Structure), where the channel begins'
+      x-ngsi:
         type: Relationship
     waterLoss:
-      description: 'Water leakages/losses from the channel - percentage of flow of the channel or a number (flow).'
+      description: Water leakages/losses from the channel - percentage of flow of the channel or a number (flow)
       minimum: 0
       type: number
       x-ngsi: